Do you wish you could just hit a big red re-set button every time the new year rolls around?

 Are you getting the compensation and recognition you deserve?
 Is your job aligned with your values?
 Are you doing what you really want to do?
 Or are you hungry for a change?

-Dalai Llama’s book on happiness tells us that if you’re worried about putting food on the table or keeping a roof over your head you cannot be happy.
+Dalai Lama’s book on happiness tells us that if you’re worried about putting food on the table or keeping a roof over your head you cannot be happy.
 The super stressful fear of these two things must be put to rest before you can move toward true happiness.

 If you’re unhappy financially, changes to your career may be a place to begin.
 Resume writers, career coaches, and other resources can help you explore ways to improve your financial situation.